Tune PID Controller in Real Time Using Open-Loop PID Autotuner Block

 Decreasing Memory Footprint in External Mode

-The "Decrease memory footprint (external mode only)" option in the "Block" tab is selected in this example.
+The "Decrease memory footprint (external mode only)" option in the "Block" tab can help deploy the generated code on hardware with limited memory resources.

-If your hardware has low memory on board, use this option when tuning in the external mode.
-Simulink will only generate code for the online frequency response estimation functionality and deploy it on hardware.
-Since no code is generated for the PID design functionality, PID gains are computed in Simulink on your host computer instead of on the hardware, which help reduce memory footprint on the hardware.
+If your hardware has low memory on board, use this option when tuning in external mode.
+With this option, Simulink only generates code for the online frequency response estimation functionality.
+Because no code is deployed for the PID design functionality, the result is reduced memory usage on the hardware.
+In this case, after the estimation is done, the PID gains are computed in Simulink on the host computer and then sent back to the autotuner block.